Our Expertise

 There are usually four months, during which you must carry out all investigations to assess the true extent of the inheritance.

+The inheritance left by a deceased relative may be positive or consist of debts.
 If you do not act within the period prescribed by law, the inheritance will be accepted automatically, even if it consists of debts.

 Contact us now to initiate all necessary procedures to determine and assess the status of the assets received in inheritance to avoid future problems and complications.